 What Type of Small Business Insurance Do I Need?

 The type of commercial insurance policy you need for your small business depends on the type of business you run.
 Another factor to consider is where your business is located.
-That’s why it’s always a good idea to reach out and talk to your insurance agent before purchasing commercial insurance to make sure you have the type of coverage that meets your specific needs.
+That’s why it’s always a good idea to reach out and talk to your insurance specialist before purchasing commercial insurance to make sure you have the type of coverage that meets your specific needs.

 Here’s what you should consider when looking for commercial policies for your small business:

 - Do you create and sell products to customers?